wamaw123/Supervised-Machine-Learning-Regression-and-Classification/README.md

 In this beginner-friendly program, you will learn the fundamentals of machine learning and how to use these techniques to build real-world AI applications.

+This version is aimed at adapting the python courses to colab and extending both code and course description and commenting for clarity.

+Tasks in progress :

+- Full colab adaptation
+- Improve comments and descriptions
+- Optimize code if necessary